02beta/multitenant-saas-starter/docs/fix.md

 After analyzing the authentication system, here are identified bugs and suggestions for improvement:

+Axiom is used for logging in both python and typescript.

 ## 🐛 Bugs

 ### Token Storage Inconsistency